lmc297/besPLOT/README.md

 ## Required Steps

+* For an example matrix file, see section "Matrix File Examples" below

 0a.
 Make sure that the text file containing your matrix has columns separated by one of the following: whitespace, tab, space, comma, colon, or semicolon